-- 1. Revise relationship with last-mile delivery supplier in Spain, since the probability of damage is high - 2.
-Revise the logistics process when shipping products from Spain to Germany, since 5% damage probability - 3.
-Shift production to Spain only, while ensuring that quality standards are being met and the factory does not run at >100% capacity
+- Revise relationship with last-mile delivery supplier in Spain, since the probability of damage is high - Revise the logistics process when shipping products from Czech Republic to Spain, since a 5% damage probability occurs - Shift production to Spain only, while ensuring that quality standards are being met and the factory does not run at >100% capacity

-QUESTION 4: How much additional profit could Guitar Gustavo & Co. make in 2021 if they produce their guitars only in Spain?
+Question 4: How much additional profit could Guitar Gustavo & Co. make in 2021 if they produce their guitars only in Spain?

-1) Calculate the contribution margin / profit for national and international production

-National = 599 - 150 - 100 - 15 = €335International = 599 - 200 - 150 - 50 = €300
+Exhibit 2: 1) Calculate the contribution margin / profit for national and international production National = 600 - 150 - 100 - 15 = €335International = 600 - 100 - 150 - 50 = €300